mikebharris/BAMS/README.md

 ## Run the test suite

-To run the test suite, you'll need to download and build [COBOL Test Suite](https://github.com/mikebharris/COBOL-Test-Suite).
+To run the test suite, you'll need to download [COBOL Test Suite](https://github.com/mikebharris/COBOL-Test-Suite).

 First import the test data (see above).